Ages 18 Months - 36 Months

 A positive, accelerated potty training experience.
 Children as young as 18 months are often ready to learn how to use the toilet, what we in Montessori call “toilet learning.”
 All children in our toddler program learn to be diaper free.

 The ability to play independently and become increasingly self-sufficient.
 You will often hear your toddler say at home, “I can do it myself!”

 A dramatic surge in vocabulary.
 By being able to better express their needs, toddlers gain increased control of their emotions, leading to fewer tantrums and a more joyful relationship between parent and child.

-Dedicated educators who have received AMI Montessori training
+- Dedicated educators who have received high-quality Montessori training